ibm-cloud-docs/vmwaresolutions/services/managing_vrops.md

 ## Accessing the vRealize Operations Manager console
 {: #managing_vrops-access-vrops-console}

-To access the vRealize Operations Manager console, complete the following steps:
+To access the vRealize Operations™ Manager console, complete the following steps:

 1. On the service details page for vRealize Operations and Log Insight, click **vRealize Operations Manager console**.
 2. Log in by using the credentials listed on the same service details page.